illinois-impact/gpu-algorithms-labs/labs/bfs/README.md

 # Breadth First Search

 ## Objective
-The purpose of this lab is to understand hierarchical queuing in the context of the breadth first search algorithm as an example.
-You will implement a single iteration of breadth first search that takes aset of nodes in the current level (also called wave-front) as input and outputs the set of nodes belonging to the next level.
+The purpose of this lab is to understand hierarchical queueing in the context of the breadth first search (BFS) algorithm.
+You must implement a single iteration of BFS that takes a set of nodes in the current level (the current frontier) as input and outputs the set of nodes in the next frontier / level.

 ## Functions